-Romantic nationalism not only had massive political consequences, but also durably shaped perceptions, both lay and scholarly, of the social world as well as our everyday behavior in it (often termed "banal nationalism", following Billig 1995; Bonikowski 2016).
-Furthermore, it provides the intellectual foundations of important strands of contemporary politics, including identity politics on the left (Taylor 1992) or populist nationalism on the right (Bonikowski 2017).
-Famous examples of work from the early days of cultural nationalism include the orchestral piece "The Moldau", composed by Czech nationalist Smetana.
-The melody evokes the landscape around the Moldau river as it swells from a small brook in the Bohemian mountains to a mighty river majestically streaming past Prague.
-It is part of an orchestral suite tellingly named Má Vlast ("My Country") ... composed almost half a century before the country Czechoslovakia arose from the rubble of the Habsburg empire.
+Romantic nationalism not only had massive political consequences but also durably shaped perceptions, both lay and scholarly, of the social world as well as our everyday behavior in it (often termed "banal nationalism," following Billig [1995]; see more recently Bonikowski [2016]).
+Furthermore, it provided the intellectual foundations of important strands of contemporary politics, including identity politics on the left (Taylor 1992) or populist nationalism on the right (Bonikowski 2017).

+Famous examples of work from the early days of cultural nationalism include the orchestral piece "The Moldau," created by the Czech nationalist for data on railways; Joep Leerssen for patiently explaining the Encyclopedia of Romantic Nationalism in Europe data generation process in multiple emails; Jan de Vries for advice on where to find regional data on industrialization; and Gerard Torrats Espinosa for consultations on statistical methods.
+We are grateful to Matthias Koenig and Günter Leypold for the opportunity to present the paper at the University of Heidelberg, to Carles Boix and Elias Dimas for inviting us to a conference in Barcelona, and to Michael Biggs for letting us present the paper at the Department of Sociology of Oxford University.
+Wimmer acknowledges the support he receives as a fellow of the Boundaries, Membership, and Belonging group of the Canadian Institute for Advanced Research.
+Direct correspondence to Andreas Wimmer, Department of Sociology, Columbia University, 606 West 122nd Street, New York, New York 10027.
+Email: andreas.wimmer@columbia.edu composer Smetana.
+The melody evokes the landscape around the Moldau River as it swells from a small brook in the Bohemian mountains to a mighty river majestically streaming past Prague.
+It is part of an orchestral suite tellingly named Má Vlast (My Country), composed almost half a century before the country Czechoslovakia arose from the rubble of the Habsburg empire.

-A canonical example of a written text is Fichte's "Address to the German nation" of 1808, a series of lectures held in Berlin while it was occupied by Napoleon's troops and penned down half a century before Bismarck hammered together a unified German nation-state.
-Fichte extended the Enlightenment concept of a social contract across generations, thus suggesting that the nation represents a living body beyond the experience of any individual life.
+A canonical example of a written text is Fichte's Address to the German Nation of 1808, a series of lectures held in Berlin while it was occupied by Napoleon's troops.
+It was penned half a century before Bismarck hammered together a unified German nation-state.
+Fichte extended the Enlightenment concept of the social contract across generations, suggesting that the nation represents a transhistorical body beyond the experience of any individual life.

-In the visual arts, we can point at paintings from the "national history" genre, such as Johann Peter Krafft's 1796 portrait of the legendary Swiss marksman William Tell, finished more than half a century before the Swiss city states unified into a modern nation-state.
-Tell led the original three Swiss cantons towards independence from their Habsburg overlords in the late 13th century and became one of the linchpins of official Swiss nationalism from the middle of the 19th century onward.
+In the visual arts, we can point at paintings from the "national history" genre, such as Johann Peter Krafft's 1796 portrait of the legendary Swiss marksman William Tell, finished more than half a century before the Swiss city-states unified into a modern nation-state.
+Tell led the original three Swiss cantons toward independence from their Habsburg overlords in the late 13th century and became one of the linchpins of official Swiss nationalism from the middle of the 19th century onward.

-1.2 Preview of the argument, data, and findings
+Preview of the Argument, Data, and Findings

-How do we sociologically understand and comparatively explain the spread of romantic nationalism across Europe's long 19th century?
+How do we sociologically understand and comparatively explain the spread of Romantic nationalism across Europe's long 19th century?
 Early scholarship weighed its positive (Smith 1986, chaps.
-7 and 8) and negative (Kohn 1960; Kedourie 1960) political consequences or debated if it merely re-configured earlier narratives and symbols of collective identity or broke away from these entirely (see the summary by Ozkirimli 2000).
+7 and 8) and negative (Kedourie 1960; Kohn 1960) political consequences or debated whether it merely reconfigured earlier narratives and symbols of collective identity or broke away from these entirely (see the summary by Ozkirimli [2000]).
 Here, we aim for a comparative explanation of the specific mechanisms behind this momentous, epoch-defining cultural transformation.